MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ### Surface Hub

+If you have migrated Surface Hub to run Windows 10 Pro or Windows 10 Enterprise, see the following download:

 - [Windows 10 Pro and Enterprise OS on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974)

+> [!TIP]
+> For earlier devices that include separate files for different Windows versions, select the .msi file name that matches the Surface model and version of Windows.
+The .msi file name includes the minimum supported Windows build number that's required to install the drivers and firmware.
+For example, to update a Surface Book 2 that has build 18362 of Windows 10, choose **SurfaceBook2_Win10_18362_19.101.13994.msi.** For a Surface Book 2 that has build 16299 of Windows 10, choose **SurfaceBook2_Win10_16299_1803509_3.msi**.

 ## Manage updates with Configuration Manager and Intune